wwuoti/blog/src/posts/blog/reaper-wayland.md

 p2 x: 6406 y:p2.2073
 ```

 Hold on, what?
-My desktop resolution is 3840x2160, the x coordinate is going off the charts.
+My desktop's resolution is 3840x2160, so the x coordinate is going off the charts.

 Okay, that `p2` is coming from the GDK event `x_root` and `y_root`.
-It's assigned from GdkEvent

 Wait.
 Just to make sure, maybe I have something wrong in my environment?
 That 6000px x coordinate would indicate that.